cloudposse/terraform-aws-components/modules/aws-ssosync/README.md

 AWS `ssosync` is a Lambda application that regularly manages Identity Store users.

-This component requires manual deployment by a privileged user because it deploys a role in the identity account.
+This component requires manual deployment by a privileged user because it deploys a role in the root or identity management account.

-You need to have set up AWS SSO in root account and delegated to the identity account as your SSO administrator.

 ## Usage
-You should be able to deploy the `aws-ssosync` component to the `[core-]gbl-identity` stack with `atmos terraform deploy aws-ssosync -s gbl-identity`.
+You should be able to deploy the `aws-ssosync` component to the same account as `aws-sso`.
+Typically that is the `core-gbl-root` or `gbl-root` stack.

 **Stack Level**: Global
 **Deployment**: Must be deployed by `managers` or SuperAdmin using `atmos` CLI